technovangelist/katacoda-scenarios/monitorworkloads/monitorapplication/step1.md

-1. As with the previous lab, we have already launched the Datadog Agent using the Helm chart.
-We have also launched the application.
+Let's start by figuring out what is required to start monitoring

-2. Now lets take a look at what has changed.
+1. Now lets take a look at what has changed.
 In the IDE tab, navigate to **deploy/generic-k8s/ecommerce-app**.
 You should see 4 YAML files there for advertisements, db, discounts, and frontend.
     1. Open the **advertisements.yaml** file in the editor.
     2. Scroll down to **spec.template.spec.containers.env**.
 You can see a number of new environment variables here, including: `DATADOG_SERVICE_NAME`, `DD_ENV`, `DD_AGENT_HOST`, `DD_LOGS_INJECTION`, `DD_ANALYTICS_ENABLED`, and `DD_PROFILING_ENABLED` .
 These environment variables are all that is needed to enable different features like profiling, and more.
     3. Open the **discounts.yaml** file in the editor.